mmousawy/adb-backup/README.md

 adb-backup
 ========

-adb-phone-update is a tool to back up files from an Android device to a PC using the ADB (Android Debug Bridge).
+adb-backup is a tool to back up files from an Android device to a PC using the ADB (Android Debug Bridge).

 Setup